-Figure 3.1-Connecting a Stereo Audio Jack Plug on a Signal Cable to the USB type A plug
+Figure 3.1-Connecting a Stereo Audio Jack Plug on a Signal Cable to the USB type A plug input from damaging or powering on the sensor.

 3.2 Pin and Wire Assignments for Connectors

 CAUTION: Ensure the cable shield is properly grounded.
 Improper shielding on the cables can cause communication errors and an inoperative Axia sensor.